CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/README.md

 end
 ```

 The code block within the if statement is triggered if `character` matches the regex pattern `jaau1`.
 We need to account for the urls which do not fit the normal pattern.
 Normally urls follow the pattern of `https://baggiowonghk.github.io/jyutping-chart/audio/chinese/烏鴉.mp3` or perhaps `https://baggiowonghk.github.io/jyutping-chart/audio/chinese/ngai1.mp3`.
 In the case of the element, `左 jaau1`, we need to encode the space, so the url will end up as `https://baggiowonghk.github.io/jyutping-chart/audio/chinese/左%20jaau1.mp3`.
-While we're at it, we can also encode the character 左.
+While we're at it, we also need to encode the character 左.
 So instead of sticking the element `左 jaau1` at the end of our `url_pattern`,`https://baggiowonghk.github.io/jyutping-chart/audio/chinese/`, we instead stick the encoded character and space along with jaau1 and we end up accessing the url: `https://baggiowonghk.github.io/jyutping-chart/audio/chinese/%E5%B7%A6%20jaau1.mp3`.
 The index, `#{index}`, allows us to keep our downloaded files in order.

 ```
 tempfile = URI.parse("#{url_pattern}%E5%B7%A6%20jaau1.mp3").open